 As skilled workers, you must meet strict immigration requirements.
 If you are not from an EU member country, you will only have 6 months to find employment (3 month tourist visa plus 3 month extension for job seekers).
 Be sure you apply for this job seeker extension as soon as possible and note that you will need to meet living and income requirements.
 Even after you have received a job offer, you must meet specific salary requirements.

-The bottom line is that finding work here is very competitive and if you are not Norwegian, the deck is stacked against you.
+The bottom line is that finding a job in Norway is very competitive and if you are not Norwegian, the deck is stacked against you.
 However, there are some things that may help.

 - Volunteer & network.
 You need to get to know people people here.
 Volunteer, network, attend groups from meetup.com, join whatever events you can find your way into and make the most of the opportunity.